knbknb/awesome-svg/topics/Software.md

 ## SVG Software

-> Most applications listed here are available for PCs running Intel CPUs, some also as Apps for Android/ChromeOS and iOS/iPadOS, or as Cloud Apps.
+> Most applications listed here are available for Intel PCs.
+Find also some Apps for Android/ChromeOS and iOS/iPadOS, or Software-as-a-Service Apps, Cloud Apps.

 ### My Personal Preference

 For designing simple infographics and symbols for the web, I use a combined workflow of Libreoffice and Inkscape.

-* [Inkscape](https://inkscape.org/en/) - Free, Powerful, Ongoing in 2022. but sometimes limited, e.g. when working with text, inconvenient to use.
+* [Inkscape](https://inkscape.org/en/) - Free, Powerful.
+Ongoing development in 2022.
+Has some limitations, e.g. inconvenient to use when formatting text-objects.
-* [Libreoffice Draw](https://www.libreoffice.org/discover/draw/) and Libreoffice Impress can export SVGs if done right
+* [Libreoffice Draw](https://www.libreoffice.org/discover/draw/) and Libreoffice Impress are better with text-objects, and can export good SVG code, if done right.
+* [Exporting SVG](https://www.sitepoint.com/designers-guide-working-with-svg/) - More info about SVG-Editor oddities, by Alex Walker, 2014
 ### More Free and Open Source Software, [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)
 > See also [Optimizing, Fallbacks and Tools](https://github.com/knbknb/awesome-svg/blob/updates-2022/topics/Optimization-tools.md) page.

 * [SVGBob-Editor](https://ivanceras.github.io/svgbob-editor/) - convert ASCII-Art into SVG.
 3.2k Stars on Github
 * [Boxy SVG](https://boxy-svg.com/main.html) - basic Editor for SVG.
 Desktop-App for Linux and MacOS
-* [Inkpad](https://github.com/sprang/Inkpad) - FOSS for the iPad, 2.6. stars, but abandoned since ~6 years.
-2.6 stars
+* [Inkpad](https://github.com/sprang/Inkpad) - FOSS for the iPad, but abandoned since ~6 years.
+2.6k stars
 * [SVGEdit](https://svg-edit.github.io/svgedit/) - Online Vector Editor
 * [Animatron](http://www.animatron.com) - for creating Videos(?).
 Not really SVG-focused.
 * [ssspill](https://fffuel.co/ssspill/) - In-Browser SVG generator for a stylistic spill/melted effect, (patterns + shapes)